Universal Enveloping Algebras of Poisson Superalgebras: The PBW Theorem for Lie-Rinehart Superalgebras

 \section{The PBW Theorem for Lie-Rinehart Superalgebras}

 In \cite{LWZ_PoissonHopf}, the authors prove a PBW Theorem for Poisson algebras via the PBW Theorem for Lie-Rinehart algebras.
-However, their proof requires that the module of K\"{a}hler differentials $\Omega_A$ is projective over the (underlying commutative algebra of the) Poisson algebra $A$.
-In this section, we will prove a PBW Theorem for Lie-Rinehart superalgebras that avoids this restriction, and in fact applies to every Poisson superalgebra as we will see in Section 4.
-In this section alone, we work over a commutative ring $S$ rather than a field $k$.
+However, the version of the PBW theorem they use, proved by Rinehart in \cite{Rinehart_PBW}, contains a projectivity hypothesis which does not always hold for Poisson algebras; we discuss the translation of Lie-Rinehart PBW theorems to the Poisson setting in Section \ref{sec.Poisson_PBW}.
+In this section, we will prove a PBW Theorem for Lie-Rinehart superalgebras that avoids this restriction and which will be used in Section \ref{sec.Poisson_PBW} to prove a PBW theorem which holds for \emph{all} Poisson superalgebras (over a field).
+In this section alone, we work over a commutative ring $S$ of characteristic 0 rather than a field $\kk$.